 Determine Your Must-Have Features

-You’ve talked about it and thought about it, and you have a clear idea of what you want in a home.
-But the reality is you seldom find exactly what you want – a home with everything you had in mind.
-Then the next part of the process of buying a home in Northwest Valley involves determining your must-have features.
+You’ve likely talked about and thought about what it is you want in a home.
+But the reality is that you rarely find exactly what you want, that has everything you wanted.
+The next step in the process of buying a home in the Northwest Valley is deciding what your must have features are.

 Make an Offer

-Once you’ve found a home that meets all your criteria, especially price and features, it’s time to get down to the nitty-gritty and make an offer.
-This is where you need some negotiating skill so you don’t come out on the short end of the stick.
+Once you have found a home that meets all your must haves, especially price and features.
+It’s time to get down to the nitty gritty and make an offer.
+This is where you need some negotiating skill, so you don’t end up with the short end of the stick.

 Go Over the Contract and Submit Mortgage Application

-Next in the process of buying a home in Northwest Valley is going over the contract, especially the contingency clauses, to make sure everything is satisfactory.
+Next in the process of buying a home in the Northwest Valley is going over the contract, especially the contingency clauses, to make sure everything is satisfactory.
+Don’t worry, we go over this line by line and explain in easy to understand terms.
 If everything in the contract meets your approval and the home has passed inspection, then you move on to submitting the mortgage application.
 And then all you have to do is close.

-The final step in the process of buying a home in Northwest Valley is, of course, closing.
+The final step in the process of buying a home in the Northwest Valley is, of course, closing.
 But before you sign those papers, be sure to do a walk-through to make sure nothing has changed since the inspection.
-Also, it’s a good idea to review copies of the paperwork beforehand.
-After that, if everything is satisfactory, you can sign the dotted line and get the keys to your new home.
+This typically happens 3 days before close.
+This is also the time that we are looking to make sure any repair requests have been completed.
+After that, if everything is satisfactory, you can sign the dotted line, then we wait until it gets recorded with the county and then you are officially a homeowner and you will get the keys to your new home.